impillar/AndroidReferences/LiteratureReview.md

 + Hit by the Bus: QoS Degradation Attack on Android, AsiaCCS 2017
 + Leveraging Program Analysis to Reduce User-Perceived Latency in Mobile Applications, ICSE 2018
 + Remove RATs from your code: automated optimization of resource inefficient database writes for mobile applications, ISSTA 2018
++ Empirically Assessing Opportunities for Prefetching and Caching in Mobile Apps, ASE 2018

 ## Energy Analysis
 + Accurate Online Power Estimation and Automatic Battery Behavior Based Power Model Generation for Smartphones, CODES+ISSS 2010(tool: PowerTutor)